pavitranew/session-5/readme.md

 `<li ng-repeat="recipe in recipes | filter:query | orderBy:orderProp">`

 Add a line to the controller that sets the default value of `orderProp` to `date`.
-If do not set a default value here, the `orderBy` filter will remain uninitialized until the user picks an option from the drop-down menu.
+If you do not set a default value here, the `orderBy` filter will remain uninitialized until the user picks an option from the drop-down menu.

 `this.orderProp = 'date';`: